zhonghan721/tp/docs/UserGuide.md

 ### View a list of Deliveries

 This command allows you to view a list of all the Deliveries that you have added to HomeBoss.
+On top of that, you are able to get a list of filtered Deliveries or a list of Deliveries that are sorted based on certain criteria that you are interested in.
+With this, you will be able to pinpoint certain Deliveries that you are looking for in a neat and organised manner.

 <br/>